php-ru/symfony-docs-ru/configuration/environments.rst

 .. note::

-    You can easily change the directory location and name.
+    You can change the directory location and name.
 For more information read the article :doc:`/configuration/override_dir_structure`.

 Going further